box/mojito/_docs/guides/002-install.md

     [mysqld]
     character-set-server = utf8mb4

+Depending on the file size that will be processed, it might be required to increase the max allowed package size

+    [mysqld]
+    max_allowed_packet = 256M

 If using a older version of MySQL, there is a [known issue](https://github.com/box/mojito/issues/120) when creating the schema.
 One workaround is to use `utf8` instead `utf8mb4` but it has its limitation in term of character support.

 ### CLI